Dr. Arunesh Nadgir

 Praised for his passionate, sensitive, and thoughtful musical style, pianist Arunesh

 Nadgir has performed as soloist and chamber musician in the United States, South America,

 Europe, and Asia.
 He has performed in venues including Weill Recital Hall at Carnegie

 Hall, Kodak Hall at the Eastman Theatre, and Jordan Hall, and has participated in

 several international music festivals including the Millennium International Piano

 Festival, The Moulin d'Ande Festival, and the Kneisel Hall Summer Music Festival.

-Upcoming events for 2012-2013 include a performance of Rachmaninoff's Piano Concerto
+Highlights from this past season included a performance of Rachmaninoff's Piano Concerto

 No. 2 with the Murfreesboro Symphony Orchestra, solo recitals in Tennessee and Michigan,

 and a performance with the Grammy-nominated ALIAS chamber ensemble in the world premiere